 Ever since I first started painting, I have always wanted to begin airbrushing miniatures.
 Watching tutorials it was striking for me how smooth blends airbrushes could achieve.

-The short version: the Badger Patriot 105 is the best beginner airbrush for miniature painting
+The short version: the Badger Patriot 105 is my take on the best beginner airbrush for miniature painting

-Sure, once you have grown up and have primed, basecoated and played with details for +50 hours you might want an airbrush with a bit more detail control (the needle is a size 0.5, so a bit big for fine detail, but perfect priming and basecoating.
+Sure, once you have grown up and have primed, basecoated and played with details for +50 hours you might want an airbrush with a bit more detail control.
+The needle on it is a size 0.5, so a bit big for fine detail, but perfect priming and basecoating.

 To go with your beginner airbrush you should get a compressor that will last you a while and that will not cause you any problems.
 I suggest some version of the AS186 compressor to go along with you first airbrush.
 It has a tank, auto on/off, water trap, PSI regulator, is reliable and it is not the noisiest kid on the block (these are the things you want, but I write a bit more about compressors below.).
 Such a compressor will work for a long time, and you will be able to use it with your next purchase of airbrush.
 You can check out my pick for the best airbrush compressor here.

 What to look for in your first airbrush for painting miniatures